 It limps along... until it inevitably breaks.
 And the universe dictates it will be at 2 AM on a Saturday, mid-critical operation.

 Each time your team navigates between disparate applications, they incur a significant cognitive cost.
 Research from the University of California, Irvine, demonstrates that it takes an average of 23 minutes and 15 seconds to regain deep focus after a digital interruption.
+This isn't merely an inconvenience; it's a compounding drag on productivity.

 - Check email for a new order notification.